islandora-deprecated/ansible-role-crayfish/README.md

 Available variables are listed below, along with default values:

 ```
-# User to install crayfish with (usually the webserver user)
-crayfish_user: www-data
-crayfish_group: www-data
 # Crayfish version to install
 crayfish_version_tag: 0.0.7
 # Crayfish services to install